LinkAges takes the loneliness out of old age by connecting you to opportunities to befriend local older people.

 LinkAges is a national Student Hubs programme which aims to tackle social isolation in the local community by sending student volunteers into care homes and events for the elderly to socialise, chat with them and ultimately make a difference to their week.
 LinkAges also has the potential to run activity-based sessions for older people as well, based on student interest.

-Our partners for this programme are Poplars Care Home, Contact the Elderly (our tea and cake events on campus), Southampton Day Services and Southampton General Hospital.
+Our partners for this programme are Poplars Care Home, Contact the Elderly (our tea and cake events on campus), Southampton Day Services, Southampton General Hospital and Age UK.
 Volunteering with LinkAges can be fairly flexible, though we recommend slots so you are able to volunteer with others and our Coordinator will organise the dates of our on-campus tea and cake LinkAges events.

 We expect at least one term of volunteering, which typically involves 1-2 hours a week during a term, with an induction before your placement starts.
 Many volunteers carry on volunteering into semester two.
 Please be aware that our placement opportunity at Southampton General Hospital has a longer term commitment of at least 3 months volunteering throughout the academic year.

 Skills and employability